 S.R.
-37 will be closed in Martinsville, from S.R.
+37 is closed in Martinsville, from S.R.
 39 to Morgan Street, in 2021.
-The closure is expected to begin in early 2021 and continue for most of the year.
+The closure began in early 2021 and continue for most of the year.

 The official detour for north/south state highway traffic follows S.R.
 39, S.R.
 67 and S.R.
 144.